Mini Cornbread Muffins

 Mini cornbread muffins served with berries.

-These mini maple cornbread muffins are sweetened with a little maple syrup with an added burst of sweetness from corn kernels.
-They are perfect to serve for a lunch or a midday snack!
+These mini cornbread muffins are soft and sweetened with a little maple syrup.
+They are perfect to serve for lunch or a midday snack!

 Ingredients